 - Do I answer the question / serve the purpose expected from this page?
 (Is there contact information on the contact page?
 Does the blog title address the content in the post?)

-- Is the content easy to look at + follow?
+- Is the content on your page easy to look at + follow?
 Or is it overwhelming, busy + cluttered?
-(Use headings, bulleted lists + images to break up big blocks of text.)
+(Learn how to use design to improve your bounce rate.)

 - Could I route visitors to another page/post on my site that relates to this content?
 (This is a great chance to create a blog post series.)

 Once you have your game plan, make those improvements.
-Then set a calendar event to review your bounce rate in 30 days.
+Then set a calendar event to review your numbers in 30 days.
 Compare the two previous months to see if your changes decreased your bounce rate.
 If so, hell yeah!

 Now pick the next 2-3 pages to work on.